English

 Best use

-PP is mostly used for making bendable objects.
+PP is mostly used for making models that require extra chemical and high-temperature resistance.

 Tips for successful printing